Loabi Vevijje

-Loabi Vevijje is an upcoming Maldivian romantic film directed by Ali Seezan.
-Produced by Shaniz Ali and Aminath Shanaaz under S Production, the film stars Ahmed Nimal, Ali Seezan, Mariyam Azza, Ahmed Easa, Ali Azim and Irufana Ibrahim in pivotal roles.
+Loabi Vevijje is a 2023 Maldivian romantic film directed by Ali Seezan.
+Produced by Shaniz Ali and Aminath Shanaaz under S Production, the film stars Ahmed Nimal, Ali Seezan, Aminath Rishfa, Mariyam Azza, Ahmed Easa, Ali Azim and Irufana Ibrahim in pivotal roles.
+The film centers on a man who ends up becoming obsessed with a woman he has a one-night stand with.
+The film was released on 3 May 2023.